How to claim compensation over the UCU lecturer strikes

-On top of the planned strikes, UCU has also said that there will be industrial action short of a strike at 64 universities.
-This will involve university staff working strictly to their contract and refusing any additional duties.
-It started on 1st December 2021 and will continue for up to five months.
+There's also due to be industrial action short of a strike at the universities affected by strikes, plus at an additional six institutions.
+This will involve uni staff working strictly to their contract and refusing any additional duties.

 Which universities are affected by the strikes?

-These are the 58 universities where lecturers were on strike between 1st and 3rd December 2021:
+These are the 68 universities where lecturers are due to go on strike in February 2022: